Arts Exhibition

 Back in her studio Helen uses these observations to compose batik wall hangings (cotton stretched onto a frame).
 Fabric is successively dyed and painted with molten wax to define the image.
 This is repeated several times and finally the wax is removed.

 Prints available are high quality commercial reproductions of some of her batiks.
 Greetings cards, also available.
-More can be seen Helen’s studio.
+More can be seen in Helen’s studio.

 Chris Evans | evans2312@hotmail.co.uk